nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Get the Turn Yellow behind the gate.
   * Switch Serge back to front.
   * Menu
-    * Heal everyone with Tablets.
+    * Heal everyone with Tablets, if not yet done.
   * Guard Fight
     * See Guard Fight Strats above.
   * Head to the stables, avoid moving guards and the lights.